Teaching & Learning - Train the Trainer

 Whatever training, there will always be an evaluation part in the process.
 How to organise a debriefing?
 Do's and don'ts of evaluating.
 Pitfalls.

 Elements of aviation training lesson plans.
-How to prepare a lesson plan yourself?
+How to prepare a lesson plan?

 Human Aspects of (Flight) Instruction

 Theory of Colb about how people learn.
 Defence mechanisms.
 Other teaching psychology related topics.

 Hazards involved in simulating system failures in flight.

 This part is adapted according to training needs.
 LTC's and TRI's will receive this module as part of their dedicated (SIM) training.
-For any training, a nice approach is to discuss SMS related output of the organisation such as incident reports during training flights.
-Specific hazards and risks are integrated and discussed.
+For any training, a perfect moment to discuss SMS related output of the organisation such as incident reports during training flights.
+Specific (organisation) hazards and risks are integrated and discussed.
+Safety Management System philosophy.